Kathy Greenwood: Life and career

-Greenwood was born in Scarborough, Ontario, and from an early age wanted to be a performer.
-She attended high school at Agincourt Collegiate Institute, where she performed in school plays and concerts.
+Greenwood was born in Scarborough, Ontario to Edwin Greenwood.
+From an early age she wanted to be a performer and went to school at Agincourt Collegiate Institute.
+There she performed in school plays and concerts.
 After graduation in 1980, Greenwood spent the next two years studying acting at the American Academy of Dramatic Arts.

-In 1987, she returned to Toronto, Canada, and worked in a small night club act called A Wedge of Night.
-She then spent five years with the Toronto branch of The Second City comedy troupe as a writer and a performer - two of her shows won Dora Mavor Moore awards in 1988 and 1992.
+In 1987, she returned to Toronto, and worked in a small night club act called A Wedge of Night.
+She spent five years with the Toronto branch of The Second City comedy troupe as a writer and a performer.
+Two of her shows won Dora Mavor Moore awards in 1988 and 1992.

 Shortly afterwards, she and her friends Jonathan Wilson and Ed Sahely developed what she called their "Second City" spin-off, Not to Be Repeated, in which the three improvised an entire situation comedy in front of a live audience, based solely on ideas and suggestions from the audience.
-She also appeared with Shirley Douglas and Kiefer Sutherland in The Glass Menagerie at the Royal Alexandra Theatre in the spring of 1997.
+She also appeared with Shirley Douglas and Kiefer Sutherland in The Glass Menagerie at the Royal Alexandra Theatre in spring 1997.
 Other notable appearances in Canada include This Hour Has 22 Minutes and Royal Canadian Air Farce.

-In 1996, Kathy began regular work on Canadian television on the family drama series Wind at My Back, where she spent five years, full-time, playing Grace Bailey, a junior radio M.C. in the small town of New Bedford in Ontario during the Great Depression; her portrayal of Grace Bailey was nominated for a Gemini Award for Best Performance By an Actress in a Continuing Leading Role.
+In 1996, Greenwood began regular work on Canadian television on the family drama series Wind at My Back.
+She worked for five years, full-time, playing Grace Bailey, a junior radio M.C. in the small town of New Bedford, Ontario, during the Great Depression.
+Her portrayal of Grace Bailey was nominated for a Gemini Award for Best Performance By an Actress in a Continuing Leading Role.
 In 1999, Kathy was cast as Denise Stanton in the TV movie Switching Goals, starring Mary-Kate and Ashley Olsen.
 Later that same year, Greenwood commuted to Los Angeles to appear on such shows as The Drew Carey Show, the updated version of Hollywood Squares, and the American version of the improvisation game show Whose Line Is It Anyway?.

+Marriage and family

 Greenwood is married to television writer John Dolin; they have two daughters: Phoebe and Josephine.
 Phoebe was born in 2000, while Josephine was born in 2001.

+Current projects

 Greenwood is part of the sketch comedy troupe Women Fully Clothed, featuring what Eugene Levy calls "the five funniest women in Canada."
 The group saw success in Canada and appeared in Edinburgh, Scotland.